soraally1/soraally1/README.md

 ### Goals

-I aim to transition into a **Software Engineer & Web Developer** role, where I can combine my love for coding and design to build innovative, user-friendly software solutions.
+I was love to be **Software Engineer & Web Developer** role, where I can combine my love for coding and design to build innovative, user-friendly software solutions.

 ###